 - Wedge small objects (like machine screws or foam pads) in between those spaces to prevent movement.

-Mount Your GPU Vertically
+For Fun: Mount Your GPU Vertically

 We personally don’t think mounting your GPU vertically is worth doing just to prevent GPU sag, but if you like the look, why not?
 If you needed another excuse to upgrade your build, here it is!